-his FY 2009 Performance and Accountability Report provides financial and program performance information to enable the Department's stakeholders to understand and evaluate our achievements relative to its mission and the resources with which it is entrusted.
+his FY 2010 Performance and Accountability Report provides financial and program performance information to enable the Department's stakeholders to understand and evaluate the achievements that have been made relative to its mission and the resources with which it is entrusted.
 The report summarizes highlights of the Department's performance, provides detailed financial information, and fulfills the requirements of the Reports Consolidation Act of 2000, the Chief Financial Officers Act, the Government Performance and Results Act, the Federal Managers' Financial Integrity Act, and the Government Management Reform Act.

-We are proud to report that in FY 2009 the Department of Commerce achieved an unqualified audit opinion for the eleventh consecutive year.
-A previously identified significant deficiency relating to personal property at the National Oceanic and Atmospheric Administration (NOAA) has been fully addressed; however, the Department must continue working to resolve a significant deficiency concerning information technology security controls.
+We are proud to report that in FY 2010 the Department of Commerce achieved an unqualified audit opinion for the twelfth consecutive year.
+However, the Department is continuing work to resolve a significant deficiency concerning information technology security controls that relate to financial systems.